zxcnxc/zxcnxc.github.io/content/blog/ensp-wsl/index.md

 Conflicts between Hypervisor.

 ## Issues
-I wanted to learn more about Huawei devices, so i chose the Huawei Enterprise Network Simulator Platform [eNSP](https://support.huawei.com/enterprise/en/data-communication/ensp-pid-9017384?category=installation-upgrade) to simulate an enterprise network. <br>
+To learn more about Huawei devices, I decided to use the Huawei Enterprise Network Simulator Platform [eNSP](https://support.huawei.com/enterprise/en/data-communication/ensp-pid-9017384?category=installation-upgrade) to simulate an enterprise network. <br>
-So I followed the tutorial from a blog on the internet, but when I tried to run the program, I got the error message "Failed to start device AR1 error code 40." in eNSP.
+So I followed the tutorial from an internet blog, but when I tried to run the program, I received the error message "Failed to start device AR1 error code 40." in eNSP.
 <br>

-{{< bundle-image name="huawei.png" alt="Error 40" caption="Failed to start device AR1" >}}
+{{< bundle-image name="huawei.png" alt="Error 40" caption=" Failed to start device AR1" >}}

-Then I searched for the error code message and found that WSL is incompatible with Virtualbox because WSL uses Virtual Platform and eNSP requires VirtualBox to run the simulation.
-[1](https://superuser.com/questions/1208850/why-cant-virtualbox-or-vmware-run-with-hyper-v-enabled-on-windows-10) <br>
+Then I looked for the error code message and discovered that [WSL](https://superuser.com/questions/1208850/why-cant-virtualbox-or-vmware-run-with-hyper-v-enabled-on-windows-10) is incompatible with VirtualBox because WSL uses Virtual Platform and eNSP requires VirtualBox to run the simulation. <br>

-Why not use the latest version of VirtualBox that supports Hyper-V?<br>
+Why not use the most recent version of VirtualBox that supports Hyper-V?

-Unfortunately, until now, there has been no update from Huawei for eNSP.
-So if we try to install the latest VirtualBox and then run eNSP, an error message "VirtualBox version is not supported" will appear.
+Unfortunately, there has been no update from Huawei for eNSP until now.<br>
+So, if we try to install the most recent VirtualBox and then run eNSP, we will get the message "VirtualBox version is not supported."

 {{< bundle-image name="errorhuawei.png" alt="Error Not Support" caption="Virtualbox version not supported" >}}